 For a more detailed explanation, download the Sector Recommendations document from the link at right.

 1) CO-OPERATIVE OVERSIGHT BELONGS AT MEDEI.
-Oversight of non-financial co-operatives should shift from the Financial Services Commission of Ontario (FSCO, an agency of the Ministry of Finance), to the Ministry of Economic Development Employment and Infrastructure (MEDEI), so that all business types are housed within one Ministry.
+Oversight of non-financial co-operatives should shift from the Financial Services Commission of Ontario (FSCO, an agency of the Ministry of Finance), to the Ministry of Government and Consumer Services (MGCS), so that all business types are housed within one Ministry.

 2) UTILIZE SERVICEONTARIO FOR CO-OP INCORPORATIONS.
 Currently co-op incorporation involves sending letters by postal mail to/from FSCO and paying by cheque.
 This is a completely manual process, which often takes weeks.
 Business incorporations and payments through ServiceOntario are online and take minutes.